-The Beats EP On-Ear have a surprisingly good sound and a sturdy durable design.
-They're not as portable as some of the other on-ear headphones and they're a bit tight on the head.
-However, they're sufficiently lightweight and well-padded to be decently comfortable, and they perform well for most use cases except for commuting since they don't block a lot of noise.
+The Beats EP On-Ear are surprisingly good critical listening headphones but are a bit tight on the head for long listening sessions.
+They're not as portable as some of the other on-ear headphones and the tight fit could be a bit uncomfortable for some.
+However, they're sufficiently lightweight and well-padded, and they perform well for most use cases except for commuting since they don't block a lot of noise.

 - Good audio reproduction.